 Stating clear payment schedules in your invoices is an obvious first port-of-call to try to reduce late payments.
-Every invoice should include a payment deadline to help your clients understand that payments are expected on time.
+Make sure your terms of sale and payment dates are clear in your invoice to help your clients understand that payments are expected on time.

 Make sure you know who you are dealing with when you supply a product or service to a new customer, and ensure they are genuine.
 Putting together a contract that details payment expectations and requesting that clients sign it is another way to protect yourself.
 Introducing a late payment fee works well in some cases, but this needs to be detailed in a mutually-agreed contract beforehand if you’re likely to stand a chance of implementing it.

 Finally, if one of your established clients starts to pay late, don’t brush it under the carpet and hope the problem sorts itself out.
 Acknowledge the late payment as soon as possible and try to agree a solution before it becomes a regular pattern.

 How to avoid cash flow problems